Skip to main content

 Price-to-Income Ratio

-This is the metric that separates buyer-friendly markets from traps.
+This is the metric that separates affordable markets from traps.
 Markets below 3.5x are generally affordable.
 Markets above 5x face structural demand constraints.
-The best-scoring metros in our model all have price-to-income ratios under 4x.
+The most affordable metros below all have price-to-income ratios under 4x.

 Months of Supply